-Yersiniosis is an infectious disease caused by a bacterium of the genus Yersinia.
-There are three different species of Yersinia that can cause illness in humans.
-These are Y. pestis, which causes plague, and Y. enterocolitica and Y. pseudotuberculosis, both of which cause gastrointestinal illness.
-This Fact Sheet provides information on Y. enterocolitica and Y. pseudotuberculosis.
+Yersiniosis is a disease caused by bacteria called Yersinia.
+Three different species of Yersinia can cause illness in humans.
+Y. pestis causes plague and is described in the plague fact sheet.
+Y. enterocolitica and Y. pseudotuberculosis both cause gastrointestinal illness, as described below.

 Who gets yersiniosis?

-Infants can be infected if their caretakers handle raw chitterlings and then do not adequately clean their hands before handling the infant or the infant’s toys, bottles, or pacifiers.
+- Infants can be infected if their caretakers handle contaminated food and then do not wash their hands or food preparation surfaces properly before handling the infant or the infant’s toys, bottles, or pacifiers.

-As a result of the bacterium passing from the stools or soiled fingers of one person to the mouth of another person.
-This may happen when basic hygiene and handwashing habits are inadequate.
+- As a result of the bacteria passing from the feces (stool) or soiled fingers of one person to the mouth of another person due to inadequate hand washing habits.

 Infection with Y. enterocolitica can cause a variety of symptoms depending on the age of the person infected.
-Infection with Y. enterocolitica occurs most often in young children.
 Common symptoms in children are fever, abdominal pain, and diarrhea, which is often bloody.
-In older children and adults, right-sided abdominal pain and fever may be the predominant symptoms, and may be confused with appendicitis.
-Spread of bacteria through the bloodstream to other parts of the body can occur, but it is very rare.
-Older children and adults sometimes develop a skin rash and joint pains.
-Young children and persons with weak immune systems may have a more severe illness.
+In older children and adults, right-sided abdominal pain and fever might be the predominant symptoms, so that the illness appears similar to appendicitis.
+A skin rash and joint pains might also develop.
+Spread of the bacteria through the bloodstream to other parts of the body can occur, but it is very rare.

 How soon after exposure do symptoms appear?

-Symptoms typically develop 4 to 7 days after exposure, and may last 1 to 3 weeks or longer.
+Symptoms typically develop 3-7 days after exposure, and can last 1-3 weeks or longer.

 How is yersiniosis diagnosed?

-Y. enterocolitica and Y. pseudotuberculosis infections are generally diagnosed by detecting the organism in the stool.
-In people seriously ill with yersiniosis, the Yersinia may be found in blood and other body sites.
+Yersiniosis is generally diagnosed by laboratory tests that detect the bacteria in the stool.
+In people seriously ill with yersiniosis, Yersinia may be found in blood and other body sites.